MartinSchobben/PAGES/README.md

 [![DOI](https://zenodo.org/badge/370009359.svg)](https://zenodo.org/badge/latestdoi/370009359)
 <!-- badges: end -->

-The package PAGES was designed as supportive material for a webinar designed for the [PAGES Early-Career Network (ECN)](http://pastglobalchanges.org/ecn/intro).
+The package PAGES is the supportive material of a webinar designed for the [PAGES Early-Career Network (ECN)](http://pastglobalchanges.org/ecn/intro).
 The goal is to give some useful pointers to explore geological data, in particular stratigraphic occurrences, and uses RStudio and packages from the [tidyverse